 History buffs can discover London’s historical places.
 And walking tours will give you fascinating insights from a local expert.

-Whilst in Little Venice you can hop on a tour boat for a trip along the canal to Camden Lock.
-Or be your own skipper and rent an electric Go Boat (with heated seats and blankets) for a tour of the waterway.
+Or hop on a tour boat for a trip along the canal between Little Venice and Camden Lock.
+You can be your own skipper too and rent an electric Go Boat (with heated seats and blankets) for a tour of the waterway.

 Enjoy a pub with river views